This Is How (We Want You to Get High): Background

-The song was conceived as a backing track originally given to Michael by his frequent collaborator James Jackman in 2012.
+"This Is How (We Want You to Get High)" was conceived as a backing track originally given to Michael by his frequent collaborator James Jackman in 2012.
 According to Jackman, "George phoned me one evening, really excited and said, 'I've got the most amazing hook over your track.' [...]
 He said, 'I can really hear this working' and played it down the phone.
 It was classic George Michael, very immediate."

 In September 2018, it was reported that Emilia Clarke and Henry Golding would star in a London-set romantic comedy taking place at Christmas, titled Last Christmas.
 Paul Feig was set to direct, with Emma Thompson and Greg Wise co-writing the screenplay.
 In October, it was announced that Thompson would star as well, and that the film would feature the music of Michael (who died in 2016), including "Last Christmas", and previously unreleased tracks.
 Feig told in an interview to BBC News that Michael was about to compile his new album before his death.
 He described "This Is How (We Want You to Get High)" as "a very celebratory song, I would dare say.
 And we were able to play the entire song, which is almost six minutes long, in the film.
 Because when you get a song that has never been heard, you don't want to just use, like, 15 seconds of it.
 The song starts at the end of the film, and then goes into the credits."
 Last Christmas was released on 8 November 2019 in the United States, and 15 November 2019 in the United Kingdom.